aditisadwelkarucsd/cse15l-lab-reports/lab1report.md

 # Lab 1 Report

-This lab focuses on the "cd", "ls" and "cat" terminal commands and how they work with different types of arguments: no arguments, directory path, and file path.
+This lab focuses on the `cd`, `ls` and `cat` terminal commands and how they work with different types of arguments: no arguments, directory path, and file path.
+The command `pwd` is run before and after each command to show the working directory.

 * `$ cd`
 1. `$ cd` (no arguments): _No error_
-The command changes the working directory back to the root directory.
+The command changes the working directory back to the home directory.

 ![Image](cd1.png)